dhellmann/pymotw-3/source/select/index.rst

 .. literalinclude:: select_poll_echo_server.py
    :lines: 110-124

-And finally, any events with :const:`POLLERR` cause the server to close the socket.
+And, finally, any events with :const:`POLLERR` cause the server to close the socket.

 .. literalinclude:: select_poll_echo_server.py